MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 ### Performing the deployment

 Once the group to contain its resources is created, it's time to run the deployment.
-This code will be broken up into two chunks, to make it easier to understand.
+This code will be broken up into two chunks to make it easier to understand.

 ```golang
 func createDeployment() (resources.DeploymentExtended, error) {